-Blake Frieman is an associate attorney at Bean, Kinney & Korman who represents financial institutions and other businesses in commercial financing and real estate matters.
+Blake Frieman is a shareholder at Bean, Kinney & Korman who represents financial institutions and other businesses in commercial financing and real estate matters.
 He routinely handles the documentation and negotiation of complex credit and security agreements for commercial loans as well as matters related to the acquisition, financing, and leasing of real estate.
 Blake also represents and advises businesses and individuals with respect to M&A transactions, taxation, and trusts and estates.
 He also has experience with handling commercial loan workouts and foreclosures, as well as collections, business disputes, and other commercial litigation matters.

 Prior to joining Bean, Kinney & Korman, Blake served as a legal intern for Commissioner Maureen K. Ohlhausen of the Federal Trade Commission.
 He also served as a legal intern for the Civil Division of the U.S. Attorney’s Office for the Middle District of Florida.